andrewzakhary/Project_work_MB_IOT/README.md

    - Connect the Pico W to the FPGA via SPI.

 3. **Raspberry Pi Setup**:
-   - Install the Mosquitto MQTT broker on the Raspberry Pi.
+   - Install the Mosquitto MQTT Client on the Raspberry Pi.
    - Run the MQTT subscriber script to view temperature data.

 ### Running the Project